-This is not purely an audiophile album.
 The sound is a little spitty and transistory as a rule.
 But when you find a copy with Hot Stampers, the elements start to work together, and the good far outweighs the bad.
 If somebody tried to EQ this album differently, they’d probably end up taking away some of the Raw Rock Energy.

 (By the way, American Girl never sounds all that great.
 That song needs more whomp!
 No copy had quite what we were looking on that song, but the Hot Stamper copies were at very least lively, musical, and not overly transistory.)

 I mentioned above that Breakdown is one of the best songs on the album; fortunately, it’s also probably the best sounding song.
 On this great side one, it’s rich and full-bodied with real energy and presence.
 The overall sound is open and transparent, with more depth to the soundfield than we heard elsewhere.
 We were surprised how much these guys could sound like Steely Dan — just listen to the intro!